The-Fireplace-Minecraft-Mods/Fireplace-Lib/README.md

 - JarFileWalker has utilities for going through the contents of Jar files
 - JsonFileReader turns a json file into a JsonObject.
 - FilePathStorage allows storing keys and associated file paths
-- (Client) FileDialogFactory to easily create file dialogs
+- (Client, 1.15+) FileDialogFactory to easily create file dialogs

 #### Storage Utilities
 - Config-based and Save-based data storage utilities designed so at some point support can be added for different storage types with no additional changes needed from mods that use it.